AdobeDocs/destination-sdk.en/help/configure-destination-instructions.md

 >[!NOTE]
 >
->In the alpha release phase of Destination SDK, we ask that you provide the templates to the Adobe team, and they will set up the destination for you.
+>In the alpha release phase of Destination SDK, we ask that you provide the configurations to the Adobe team, and they will set up the destination for you.

 ## Use the Configuration options in Adobe Experience Platform Destination SDK to set up your destination